Galatians 6: Verse 2

-Verse 7

-Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.

-Verse 8

-For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.

-Verse 9

-And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.

 Conclusion (6:11–18)

 Unlike his other epistles, Paul does not include personal greetings in the end of the epistle.
-Nonetheless, this part holds the summary and "the hermeneutical key to the whole letter", consisting some key points already discussed previously, but here are emphasized again, such as the topic of 'the new creation' with abolished distinction between the circumcised and uncircumcised.
+Nonetheless, this part holds the summary and according to one commentator "the hermeneutical key to the whole letter", consisting some key points already discussed previously, but here are emphasized again, such as the topic of 'the new creation' with abolished distinction between the circumcised and uncircumcised.